pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

    ErrNetClosing/ErrFileClosing, or ErrDeadlineExceeded or ErrNotPollable errors are returned respectively.

-3) If a read event is already pending nil is returned immediately to the caller of this method, signifying that the next read syscall will not block.
+3) If a read event is already pending pollNoError code is returned immediately to the caller of this method, signifying that the next read syscall will not block.

 4) Otherwise we advertise that we're about to block on I/O by atomically setting .runtimeCtx's